AN ARTIST RETURNS TO THE ANCIENT METHODS OF THE SAN

 In 2009 I was commissioned to document a complex rock art panel on the roof of a shelter in a remote area of South Africa’s Drakensberg Mountains.
 The area is out of bounds to the general public and required me to visit the site on three occasions to capture all the relevant information from the rock surface.
 During this time, it occurred to me again just how observant and skilful the early San artists were regarding their understanding of paint and implement making.
 This, combined with the rich and detailed imagery and symbolism they had represented on the rock, made for a challenging and absorbing project.
 The Christmas Shelter project has definitely been one of the highlights of my painting career, and I owe a great deal of gratitude and appreciation to the people who made it possible.

 Paint and brush material was sourced from animals hunted nearby

 Years of weathering and layers of surface deposits, like dust and salts, can obscure detail in the art that is only made clear by close inspection with magnifiers and lighting.
 The tracing process allows one to capture this detail very accurately.
 It is a slow and painstaking process and only years of practice enables one to more clearly ‘read’ the often faded imagery.
-Many times I have taken visitors to sites where imagery is faded, only to be told they cannot ‘see’ much on the rock.
-But after time at the site, and with assistance in ‘piecing’ together the faded motifs, they exclaim that they see much more and enthusiastically re-examine other sections of rock that they had passed over moments before.
+I have often taken visitors to sites where imagery is faded, only to be told they cannot ‘see’ much on the rock.
+But after time at the site, and with assistance in ‘piecing’ together the faded motifs, they exclaim that they see much more and enthusiastically re-examine other sections of rock they had passed over moments before.

 ‘I often felt like it was cracking the code of the rock’